briansimiyuj/doctor-appointment-app/README.md

       d.
 Create a button to add a new prescription
         i.
 Call `openAddPrescriptionModal` when clicked

+    4. Retrieve:
-    4. Retrieve `prescriptions` from the Note Tab Provider
+      a. `prescriptions` from the Note Tab Provider
+      b. `showAddPrescriptionModal` from the Note Tab Provider

     5. If `prescriptions` is empty, display a message saying "No prescriptions found"
     6. If `prescriptions` is not empty, create a PrescriptionList component and mount it on the Prescription Tab component
+    7. If `showAddPrescriptionModal` is true, create a AddPrescriptionModal component and mount it on the Prescription Tab component

 ### Settings Context